ClinicalSoftwareSolutions/TestFlightTiJS/README.md

 Copy the testflightjs.js file into the Resource directory

     var TF = require('testflightjs');
-    TF.setTesting();	// Remove in release, otherwise app will be REJECTED TF.takeOff("__REPLACE WITH YOUR TEAM TOKEN __");
+    TF.takeOff("__REPLACE WITH YOUR TEAM TOKEN __");

 Note you no longer need the `var TF = require('com.clinsoftsolutions.testflight');` line